cathydutton/cathydutton.github.io/maze.markdown

 <section>
-		Maze is a flexible and semantic mobile first responsive grid built with PostCSS.
-Maze is fully customisable and removes the reliance on .last-column classes by instead applying the margin to both sides of each element and adjusting the wrapper width accordingly.
+		<p>Maze is a flexible and semantic mobile first responsive grid built with PostCSS.
+Maze is fully customisable and removes the reliance on .last-column classes by instead applying the margin to both sides of each element and adjusting the wrapper width accordingly.</p>
 	</section>

 <section>